Debitsuccess/debitsuccess-api/docs/Introduction/6-Reference.md

 # Reference
 ## CountryISOCode
-To specify Debitsuccess supported countries and regions in request body parameters, use three-character ISO 3166-1 alpha-3 country codes.
+To specify Debitsuccess supported countries and regions in request body parameters of customer address, use three-character ISO 3166-1 alpha-3 country codes.

 |  **COUNTRY**  |  **ISO CODES**  |